OEKO-TEX® New Regulations 2021

 Virtual Audits

 OEKO-TEX® has introduced virtual assessments of production sites due to travel and contact restrictions imposed by COVID-19.
-This applies to assessments for STANDARD 100 and LEATHER STANDARD by OEKO-TEX® as well as virtual on-site visits for STeP and ECO PASSPORT certifications.
+This applies to assessments for STANDARD 100 and LEATHER STANDARD as well as virtual on-site visits for STeP and ECO PASSPORT certifications.

 New and updated limit values

 Per- and polyfluorinated alkyl compounds (PFAS) are industrial chemicals that are mainly used in coatings for textiles such as outdoor clothing.
 Based on a recent EU risk assessment, OEKO-TEX® has also changed its limit values for PFOA (perfluorooctanoic acid) and salts as well as PFOA-related substances.
-In ECO PASSPORT by OEKO-TEX® titanium dioxide (TiO2) has been added to the CAS number screening for respirable size particles.
+In OEKO-TEX® ECO PASSPORT titanium dioxide (TiO2) has been added to the CAS number screening for respirable size particles.

 New substances under observation